ligato/docs/docs/user-guide/default-vpp-plugins.md

 To verify ARP configuration, use the same call as for the ordinary ARP:
  - show list of all configured proxy ARPs: `show ip arp`

-## <a name="routes">Routes</a>
+### Routes

 The VPP routing table lists routes to particular network destinations.
 Routes are grouped in virtual routing and forwarding (VRF) tables, with default table of index 0.
 A route can be assigned to different VRF table directly in the modeled data.

-## <a name="routesmodel">Model</a>

 The VPP route [model](https://github.com/ligato/vpp-agent/blob/master/api/models/vpp/l3/route.proto) defines all the base route fields (destination IP, next hop, interface) and other specifications like weight or preference.
 The model also distinguishes amidst several route types: